zer0def/cromite/README.md

 # Relative (to chrlauncher directory) or full path (env. variables supported).
 ChromiumDirectory=.\bin
 ```
+To prevent deletion by Microsoft Defender each time the browser is updated, check the `user-data-dir` folder by modifying it accordingly.

 ### Enable network process sandbox in windows
 I don't include any setups because I don't like the experience of not knowing what they do, so you must manually run this command on first installation: